Sacred Atlas

 Christianity

-1 Enoch (received by Ethiopian and early Christian traditions; cited in Jude 14) supplements the Eden account with the descent of the Watchers: heavenly sons who take human wives, teach metallurgy, sorcery, and cosmetics, and beget the Nephilim — framing human corruption as partly seeded from above.
+1 Enoch (received by Ethiopian and early Christian traditions; cited in Jude 14) does not retell the Edenic fall but supplies a parallel corruption story: the descent of the Watchers — heavenly sons who take human wives, teach metallurgy, sorcery, and cosmetics, and beget the Nephilim — framing human corruption as partly seeded from above.

 Side by side